 Heat or ice can be an effective treatment for pain in between Chiropractic visits or after injuries.
 Generally, you’ll see therapist use this in form of hot packs or cold packs when you’re in our office.

-Heat will generally be used for increasing blood flow, circulation, and flexibility.
+The heat will generally be used for increasing blood flow, circulation, and flexibility.
 Moist heat packs should be applied at your Doctor’s instruction due to the adverse effects that can occur.
 Heat may produce too much swelling when used for extended periods of time, which may feel good initially, but will cause more pain later.
-Never use heat longer than a twenty minute time period.
+Never use heat longer than a twenty-minute time period.